oweitman/ioBroker.pi-hole2/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 1.0.0 (2025-07-16)

+- If the adapter was already installed, please remove all existing data points of the adapter and restart the adapter.
+- first beta channel release

 ### 0.4.2 (2025-07-16)

 - set rejectUnauthorized to false